-That changed this weekend, when I finally seized the opportunity to explore the park.
-My journey began with the iconic eruption of Old Faithful—a spectacle that never fails to impress, regardless of how many times you’ve seen it.
+Last weekend, I finally seized the opportunity to explore the park.
+My visit began with the iconic eruption of Old Faithful, a sight just as powerful and awe-inspiring as I remembered from childhood.

 Creative Use of Composition and Angles

-When photographing the geothermal features of Yellowstone, one way to deal with the harsh light is by experimenting with your composition.
+When photographing the geothermal features of Yellowstone, one way to take photos in the harsh sunlight is by experimenting with your composition.
 For instance, I shot the next image from a lower angle to emphasize the unusual patterns in the ground, which create a sense of depth.
 Additionally, incorporating natural leading lines, like the curves of the hot pool’s edges, can guide the viewer’s eye through the image, creating a more dynamic and visually interesting composition

 Utilizing Textures and Details in Harsh Light